-Note: A complete database program containing all of the most recent equations for calculating density for various cryogenic liquids is available at www.nist.gov/srd/nist23.cfm.
+Note: A complete database program containing all of the most recent equations for calculating density for various cryogenic liquids is available in "NIST Reference Fluid Thermodynamic and Transport Properties Database (REFPROP)" at www.nist.gov/srd.
 There is a fee for download of this database.